-The Power of Positive Pessimism Proverbs For Our Times Kandel 1973 This is one of those little gift books they sell at the card store as kind of gift.
-It’s suppose to be clever and funny, but it doesn’t work
+The Power of Positive Pessimism Proverbs For Our Times Kandel 1973 This is one of those little gift books they sell at the card store as a kind of gift.
+It’s supposed to be clever and funny, but it doesn’t

 Separated at Birth? by the Editors of SPY 1988 Submitter: This looks like it’s supposed to be a humorous book, but it’s lost on me.
 The entire book is basically pictures of celebrities/public figures placed next to other celebrities/public figures